Spectral Analysis of Causal Dynamical Triangulations via Finite Element Method: Useful relations between spectrum and geometry

 which is constant in diffusion time.

 Taking inspiration from these observations, it is possible to define with Equation~\eqref{eq:diffspdim} a diffusion-time-dependent (and therefore scale-dependent) \textit{spectral dimension} for generic manifolds~\cite{edt_spectral_dim,cdt_spectral_dim,diffproc}.
-From Equation~\eqref{eq:heatsol}, it can be seen that, for $t\gg \frac{1}{\lambda_1}$, the solution of the heat Equation~\eqref{eq:heat} approaches the constant mode (that relative to the null eigenvalue), then the spectral dimension approaches zero: this happens if the spectrum is discrete, as it is the case for compact manifolds (and unlike $\mathbb{R}^d$, for example); from the expansion in Equation~\eqref{eq:retprseries}, instead, it can be seen that for small scales (diffusion times) the spectral dimension coincides with the geometric dimension of the manifold.
+From Equation~\eqref{eq:heatsol}, it can be seen that, for $t\gg \frac{1}{\lambda_1}$, the solution of the heat Equation~\eqref{eq:heat} approaches the constant mode (that relative to the null eigenvalue), then the spectral dimension approaches zero: this happens if the spectrum is discrete, as it is the case for compact manifolds (and unlike $\mathbb{R}^d$, for example), which appear point-like (i.e., zero dimensional) at scales much larger then their typical size.
+From the expansion in Equation~\eqref{eq:retprseries}, instead, it is apparent that for small scales (i.e., short diffusion times) the spectral dimension coincides with the geometric dimension of the manifold.
 So, interesting geometric information is obtained when this quantity is evaluated at intermediate diffusion times: a diffusion mode gives its main contribution to the spectral dimension as long as $t\lesssim \frac{1}{\lambda}$ (thus having a typical length scale $\frac{1}{\sqrt{\lambda}}$), and is in general exponentially suppressed as the diffusion time increases.